impredicative/podgenai/README.md

 ## Usage
 Interactively run `rye run podgenai` or `python -m podgenai`.
 You will be prompted for a topic of your choice.
-The podcast mp3 file will be written to the repo directory.
+The generated mp3 file will be written to the repo directory.
 As of 2024, the estimated cost per generation is under $2 USD and the time taken is under three minutes.

 ## Caching
 * Text outputs are cached locally for four weeks in the `.diskcache` subdirectory.